 The FANCL Group is a corporation that truly cares for people, and seeks to eliminate customers' "negative" experience and pursue gentleness, safety, and assurance.
 We always put ourselves in customers' shoes and the happiness of our customers forms the basis of everything we do.

 Reasons for Non-compliance with the Principles of the Corporate Governance Code [Updated]

-The Company has implemented all principles of the Corporate Governance Code after the revision that took effect in June 2021.
+The Company has implemented all principles of the Corporate Governance Code.